-As of April 1, 2019, 2.79% of employees were people with disabilities, which exceeds the legally mandated employment rate of 2.2% as well as the previous fiscal year's mark of 2.74%
+As of April 1, 2020, 2.53% of employees were people with disabilities, which exceeds the legally mandated employment rate of 2.2%.

 We will continue to manage employment so that people with disabilities can put their skills and qualities to good use in an effort to maintain and improve a pleasant work environment.